 Examination dates are defined by the Examinations Office or relevant professional body, in consultation with the Department of Lifelong Learning.
 Examinations will normally take place between the hours of 9.00 am and 6.00 pm Monday to Saturday.

 Examinations are delivered in accordance with the Institute’s Marks and Standards.
 Changes are not permitted to the Examinations Timetable.

-Students sitting AIT managed examinations are advised to check the online examination timetables regularly in case any changes take place.
+Students sitting TUS managed examinations are advised to check the online examination timetables regularly in case any changes take place.
 Students are also advised to reconfirm the date and time of each examination on the web based timetables within 24 hours of each scheduled examination.
 Students sitting external examinations must ensure that they are aware of external examination dates.
 In addition, students must ensure that they have registered for and paid the appropriate examination fee by the relevant closing date, where relevant.
 Students should make themselves aware of examination entry closing dates, fees etc.

 Additional examination fees are payable separately and in some cases directly to professional bodies.
 The Department of Lifelong Learning is not responsible in instances where this does not occur.

-On the morning or afternoon of the respective examination, candidates must present to the examination invigilator with an AIT student card or the relevant professional body student card, whichever is relevant prior to being admitted to the examination.
+On the morning or afternoon of the respective examination, candidates must present to the examination invigilator with an TUS student card or the relevant professional body student card, whichever is relevant prior to being admitted to the examination.
 Failure to do so will mean non-admittance to the examination.

 Progression/Repeat and Attend Students are informed that it is not possible to progress to a subsequent higher year if they have failed in excess of 10 credits or one module.

 In relation to progressing from a Higher Certificate (Level 6) to an Ordinary Degree (Level 7), or an Ordinary Degree (Level 7) to an Honours Degree (Level 8), students cannot progress if they have not successfully completed all modules of the full award.